aFarkas/lazysizes/README.md

 <img src="lqip-src.jpg" data-src="image.jpg" class="lazyload" />
 ```

 The LQIP pattern has the following advantages: The lqip-src is not hidden from the preload parser and loads very fast, which leads to an extreme fast first impression and in case of legacy browsers/devices or searchengines (bots) as a good enough fallback (IE8 and Android 2 devices as also JS disabled).
-In case your lqip source is extreme fuzzy, you should consider serving either a higher quality, setting ``preloadAfterLoad`` to ``true`` or use the "noscript" or the "SEO" pattern.
-The human eye/brain dislikes too heavy image quality jumps...
+In case your lqip source is extreme fuzzy, you should consider setting ``preloadAfterLoad`` to ``true``.

 ###The noscript pattern
 In case you want to save more initial image data the LQIP pattern can't be used (an extreme fuzzy image does neither work as a good enough first impression nor as a fallback) or in case you can't even generate a LQIP src, but the image is important you can use the noscript pattern, which uses a 1x1 pixel grey image combined with a noscript tag: